Fleet Solid Support Ship Programme: Contract

 The competition was suspended on 5 November 2019 to ensure "requirements could be met" and a "value for money solution found", which raised hopes from trade unions that the competition would be restarted with only British firms involved.
-In the following month, Defence Secretary Ben Wallace made a statement describing the ships as "warships" and later confirmed that they would be built "with British involvement".
+In the following month, then Secretary of State for Defence Ben Wallace made a statement describing the ships as "warships" and later confirmed that they would be built "with British involvement".

 A restart for the competition was announced for Spring 2021, involving multi-national consortia led by British companies.
 In May 2021, the competition was relaunched with a winner to be selected within two years.
-In July 2022, Rear-Admiral Paul Marshall, the Senior Responsible Officer for programme, told the Defence Select Committee that the first ship was envisaged for service entry in 2028 with the third entering service by 2032.
+In July 2022, Rear Admiral Paul Marshall, the Senior Responsible Officer for programme, told the Defence Select Committee that the first ship was envisaged for service entry in 2028 with the third entering service by 2032.
 However, subsequently the Ministry of Defence indicated that the first ship would in fact not be operational until 2031.

 In September 2021, contracts were awarded to four consortia, each involving British companies, to further develop their bids.
 These were Larsen & Toubro (involving the UK company Leidos Innovations), Serco/Damen (involving UK company Serco), Team Resolute (involving UK companies Harland & Wolff (H&W) and BMT, along with Navantia UK, a British subsidiary of Spain's Navantia) and Team UK (involving UK companies BAE Systems and Babcock).

 In November 2022, it was announced that Team Resolute had been selected as the preferred bidder for the £1.6 billion contract.
-Navantia UK was confirmed as the prime contractor with the ships being fully assembled in H&W's shipyard in Belfast.
-To alleviate concerns from some MPs and trade unions, the CEO of H&W, John Wood, stated that the ships would have a minimum of 60% UK content.
+Navantia UK was confirmed as the prime contractor with the ships being fully assembled in Harland & Wolff's shipyard in Belfast.
+To alleviate concerns from some MPs and trade unions, the CEO of Harland & Wolff, John Wood, stated that the ships would have a minimum of 60% UK content.
 The contract will create 1,200 jobs across the UK and a further 800 across the supply chain.
 It will also mark the return of shipbuilding in Belfast, which has been largely dormant since 2003.
 The manufacturing contract, with a value of £1.6 billion, was formally signed in January 2023.